richardfung/finances/README.md

 `pip install -U -r requirements.txt`

 # Run tests
-From the project directory run
+Go to the project level directory.

+If you haven't already activated your venv, do so by running

+`. venv/bin/activate`

+Run

 `pytest`